-A lonely Japanese woman becomes convinced that a satchel of money buried and lost in a fictional film, is in fact, real.
+A jaded Japanese woman becomes convinced that a satchel of money buried and lost in a fictional film, Fargo, is in fact, real.
 With a crudely drawn treasure map and limited preparation, she escapes her structured life in Tokyo and embarks on a foolhardy quest across the tundra of Minnesota in search of her mythical fortune.
 Written by

 33 of 53 people found this review helpful.

 Was this review helpful to you?